2020–2021 Belarusian protests: Election day

 On 9 August, all roads and entry points to Minsk were blocked by the police and army early in the morning.

 In the middle of the day, the Internet in Belarus was partially blocked.
 Government officials claimed that the reason was a heavy denial-of-service attack originating from outside Belarus.
 However, independent IT specialists claimed that the Belarusian state Internet monopoly Beltelecom and affiliated state agencies deliberately used deep packet inspection (DPI) technology or traffic shaping, and that issues with the filtering equipment used may have been the cause.
 Telegram was the only working instant messaging application.

 In the evening of the election day immediately after the close of polling stations, the Belarusian government-sponsored TV aired exit poll results showing a supposed landslide with Lukashenko receiving 80.23% of the votes, and Tsikhanouskaya receiving 9.9%.
 The landslide was so great that even pro-government parts of the Belarusian population found that it was unlikely to be true.
 This caused an immediate reaction by supporters of Tsikhanouskaya to head to the streets in all major cities in Belarus, such as Brest, Minsk, Viciebsk, Hrodna, Mazyr, Pinsk, Homel, and Babruisk.
 Protesters were expressing their dissatisfaction and were calling for a fair count of votes.
 Protests started as peaceful in the middle of the night, but in Minsk, the situation escalated into violence between protesters and authorities.
 Protesters started building barricades to block traffic on the streets.
 The number of protesters in Minsk could not be measured as they were not concentrated in a single spot.

 At night, after breaking up big crowds, police officers chased smaller groups of protesters through downtown Minsk for several hours.
 A fight against security forces and police continued in the major cities of Belarus.
 Law enforcement officers used police batons, rubber bullets (fired from shotguns), grenades with lead balls, water cannons, tear gas, and stun grenades.
 They used them to suppress the protests as people were chased in the suburbs all night.
 In Brest, protesters gradually dispersed, leaving a crowd of 200–300 from an estimated previous total of 5,000.
-That night in Minsk, security forces dropped grenades near people, and leaving some with critical injuries.
+That night in Minsk, security forces dropped grenades near people, leaving some with critical injuries.

 People were reported to be arrested while waiting for the election results near their polling stations.
 In Minsk, a 73-year-old man with a daughter and grandchildren were arrested with nearly 20 other people who gathered near the 86th school after the closure of the polling station.
 It was reported that they were sentenced to 10 and 25 days in jail.
 In Baranavichy, two Roman Catholic priests were arrested among others; they were waiting for the results near their polling station.